GIfatahTH/states_rebuilder/README.md

     //You do not have to set the parameter catchError to true.
 By defining onError parameter
     //states_rebuilder catches the error by default.
   }

+  //When a notification is issued, whether to notify all reactive instances of the model
+  notifyAllReactiveInstances: true,
 ),
 ```